 You’ll be hard-pressed to get a ticket for the one remaining performance of Queens Of The Blues on this year’s Fringe.
 But if you decide to visit to Edinburgh for next year’s Festival, book your tickets early.

-The last performance of Queens Of The Blues on this year's Fringe is on Friday 23 August at 5.30pm.
+The last performance of Queens Of The Blues on the 2019 Fringe is on Friday 23 August at 5.30pm.